As an Amazon Associate I earn from qualifying purchases at no extra cost to you.

 Could it be possible your family is handing down things that might be unhelpful?

-What rituals can you change moving forward with your own family?
+Which negative patterns can you change moving forward with your own family?

 I’d love to hear what you come up with!
 Until then.